ankitects/anki-changes/README.md

 Search improvements:

-- Searches are new rewritten into a canonical format (eg `one two` becomes `"one" AND "two"`) (thanks to Rumo).
+- Searches are now rewritten into a canonical format (eg `one two` becomes `"one" AND "two"`) (thanks to Rumo).
 - Search error messages are now much more specific (thanks to Rumo).
 - is:learn, is:due and prop:due now handle more cases, such as suspended cards